 The Bishop must give approval for a rector to consider recruiting or hiring a curate or deacon from outside the Diocese of Texas.
 A curate or deacon is required to release a full canonical file.
-For assistance, contact the Diocesan Transition Minister.
+For assistance, contact the Canon for Transitions.